Shoulderdoc - Patient information and professional educational material on shoulder and elbow problems

 PAIN

-A nerve block is usually used during the surgery.
+A nerve block may be used during the surgery.
 This means that immediately after the operation the shoulder and arm often feel completely numb.
 This may last for a few hours.
 After this the shoulder may well be sore and you will be given painkillers to help this whilst in hospital.
 These can be continued after you are discharged home.
 Ice packs may also help reduce pain.
 Wrap crushed ice or frozen peas in a damp, cold cloth and place on the shoulder for up to 15 minutes.
 Ensuring you cover the wound site with a piece of cling film to keep the area dry.

 For more information on Pain Control Click Here